samrg472/GcpD/README.md

 GcpD
 ====

-A server implement the GCP (Generic Chat Protocol) specifications.
+A server implementing the GCP (Generic Chat Protocol) specifications.